Turbofan3360/RPi_weather_station/README.md

 (2): https://github.com/adafruit/Adafruit_Python_DHT            [NOTE: This is a deprecated library, but still works just fine on RPi]

 There are a number of extra dependancies required for the Adafruit_Python_DHT repository, however these are all covered in the README.
-What isn't covered is that you need to install smbus in order for the BMP280 repository to work.
-To do this, run: sudo pip3 install smbus
+What isn't covered is that you need to install smbus2in order for the BMP280 repository to work.
+To do this, run: sudo pip3 install smbus2

 To set up one-wire communication for the AM2302 and DS18B20, run: sudo nano /boot/config.txt.
 At the bottom, add dtoverlay=w1-gpio,gpiopin=[GPIO PIN BOARD NUMBER HERE]